 Yes No

-Does your domestic legislation permit shifting the burden of proof to the defendant to show that alleged proceeds of crime were derived from legitimate sources (art.
+[optional] Does your domestic legislation permit shifting the burden of proof to the defendant to show that alleged proceeds of crime were derived from legitimate sources (art.
 12, para.
 7)?

 Yes No

 Does your domestic legislation empower courts/authorities to make available or seize bank, financial or commercial records for: